Charles-Zhang-Project-Nine/ProjectNineWiki/_posts/2024-01-15-Project-Nine-Wiki-Community-Guidelines.md

 # Project Nine Wiki Community Guidelines

+Language: English

 Project Nine wiki is physically-based, meaning it only describes physical existence and reality of things.
+Unlike traditional online wikis, P9 wikis intend to provide a linear experience, and knowledge treatment is comprehensive and self-contained on all pages - in general, avoid unnecessary interlinking.
+Eventually, all contents from P9 Rev1 will be made available publically after they are cleaned up and have properly dealt with potential copyright issues.
 For plot discussions, use [Discussion](https://github.com/Charles-Zhang-Project-Nine/ProjectNineWiki/discussions/categories/general).
-Eventually, all contents from P9 Rev1 will be made available publically after they are cleaned up and have properly dealt with potential copyright issues.

 Plan for using posts: